 Head north up the road from the layby near The Roaches Tearoom for a few hundred metres before you see a gate and track on your right.
 In front of you is the hill, Hen Cloud.
 Walk up the track then look for the smaller trails that head directly up to the top.

-It’s a scramble in some places as you steeply ascend but a fun way to start the walk (you can go the long way round if you prefer by continuing on the track and taking a more gradual route up).
+It’s a scramble in some places as you steeply ascend but a fun way to start the walk (you can go the long way around if you prefer by continuing on the track and taking a more gradual route up).

 At the top of Hen’s Cloud, turn left and walk on the path heading down towards The Roaches, through a gate and on the base to the base on the rocks.
 Keep to the path bearing left to take the lower path, past the iconic Roaches gritstone rocks.
 You might see rock climbers here.

 Then through the woods and turn right and up the steps to the edge of The Roaches, shortly after you’ll go past a small tarn – Doxey’s Pool on your right.
 Keep walking and after about 1 km you’ll reach The Roaches trig point.